 We love keeping up to date with the latest beauty buzzwords at SkinBase.
 Yes, we’re pretty sure that nothing beats our microdermabrasion for results, but we’re always championing natural, healthy ways to aid your skin to remain in the best condition.
-Over the last few weeks we couldn’t help noticing that one specific root is making headlines for it’s beauty, skincare and health benefits.
+Over the last few weeks, we couldn’t help noticing that one specific root is making headlines for its beauty, skincare and health benefits.
 Turmeric.

 Turmeric, or haldi, as it is otherwise known is a deep orange root from India, where it’s one of the country’s most widely used spices in food and on faces.
 Fun fact: At Indian weddings, a turmeric paste is ritually applied to the bride from head-to-toe for a radiant glow (thanks Marie Claire)

 So what is it exactly that makes Turmeric amazing for your skin?
-Well according to health professionals and plenty of supporting evidence, this brightly coloured root is not only an anti-oxidant, but also antibacterial and importantly, anti-inflammatory.
+Well according to health professionals and plenty of supporting evidence, this brightly coloured root is not only an anti-oxidant but also antibacterial and importantly, anti-inflammatory.

 Those who suffer from the likes of rosacea, acne, eczema will all know that foods with anti-inflammatory properties are important when it comes to minimising and soothing flare ups, plus for acne-sufferers, Turmeric also contains something called Curcumin – something that plays an important part in fighting the bacteria that helps the acne to form in the first place.
 See why we love it so much?

 As an antioxidant, Turmeric helps to fight off free radicals (those nasties that add to ageing skin).
-If that’s not enough, it’s been said that regular Turmeric intake can protect against the aging effects of sun-damage UV radiation and the formation of wrinkles and dark spots.
+If that’s not enough, it’s been said that regular Turmeric intake can protect against the ageing effects of sun-damage UV radiation and the formation of wrinkles and dark spots.

 So, it looks like upping our turmeric intake is something we should all do for the sake of our skin, but what are the best (and tastiest) ways to add turmeric to our diets ( let’s be honest, if it doesn’t taste good then it’s a lot harder to keep it up.
 Here are a couple of easy ways we’ve found to add this magic ingredient…